Probably not — you should not automatically trust AI with your secrets.

 How to use AI without handing over your secrets

-Don’t paste legal documents, medical histories, exact addresses, financial account numbers, or party names tied to disputes.
+- Avoid PII / privileged facts: Don’t paste legal documents, medical histories, financial account numbers, or party names.

-Deleting history in the UI may not remove backups or records preserved under legal hold.
+- Turn off chat history: Be aware that deleting history in the UI may not remove backups preserved under legal holds.

-Local LLMs remove third-party retention risk but require IT expertise and security operations.
+- Consider local LLMs: Local models remove third-party retention risk but require IT expertise.

 When it might be “safe enough”

-If your chat is clearly generic, anonymous, and unrelated to any dispute, the risk of discovery is low — but not zero.
+If your chat is clearly generic, anonymous, and unrelated to any dispute, the risk is low.
+Consumer chatbots are fine for brainstorming slogans or summarizing public documents.
+However, for legal strategy or therapy details, do not use chatbots.

 - Does the plan explicitly state data deletion / retention windows?

-- Are there contractual assurances (DPA) and audit rights for enterprise customers?
+- Are there contractual assurances (DPA) and audit rights?

 - Will human reviewers or contractors access my chats?